 When you meet with the employee, spend time on the positive aspects of his or her performance.
 In most cases, the discussion of the positive components of the employee’s performance should take up more time than that of the negative components.

-Conversation is Key to a Productive Performance Meeting
+The Conversation is the Key to a Productive Performance Meeting

 The spirit in which you approach this conversation will make the difference in whether it is effective.
 If your intention is genuine, to help the employee improve, and you have a positive relationship with the employee, the conversation is easier and more effective.

-The employee has to trust that you want to help him improve his performance.
-He needs to hear you say that you have confidence in his ability to improve.
-This helps him believe that he has the ability and the support necessary to improve.
+The employee has to trust that you want to help them to improve their performance.
+The employee needs to hear you say that you have confidence in their ability to improve.
+This helps them believe that they have the ability and the support necessary to improve.

-Conversation is the keyword when you define a performance review meeting.
+The conversation is the keyword when you define a performance review meeting.
 If you are doing all of the talking or the meeting becomes a lecture, the performance review is less effective.
-The employee will feel as if he was yelled at and treated unjustly.
-This is not how you want employees feeling as they leave their performance reviews.
+The employee will feel yelled at and treated unjustly.
+This is not how you want employees to feel as they leave their performance reviews.

 - What do you expect to be the most challenging about your goals for this quarter?